zhenging/pols202/notes/03/prompt_2_constitution.md

 #### Part 1
 The United State President belongs to the executive branch.
 It would be chosen every 4 years for a possible unlimited amount of terms.
 (This was changed in 1951, and the number of terms is limited to 2.)
 The president is elected by the Electoral College, which is a body of electors from each state.
 During presidential election, each state selects a group of electors and these electors would cast the vote for each state.
 Each state would have the same number of electors as it had members in Congress.
-This means the state’s population would matter in voting for the president, but that each state was assured of the two equal votes reflecting the 2 seats in the senate.
+This means the state's population would matter in voting for the president, but that each state was assured of the two equal votes reflecting the 2 seats in the senate.
 Electors are chosen by the people of each state.
 All the electors in a state generally cast their votes for the candidate who won the state.
-The framers worried that a single executive would grow too powerful and become as Governor Randolph described “the fetus of monarchy”.
-Others feared that without strong executive, to “check” the power of the legislature, the legislature could itself become too powerful.
+The framers worried that a single executive would grow too powerful and become as Governor Randolph described "the fetus of monarchy".
+Others feared that without strong executive, to "check" the power of the legislature, the legislature could itself become too powerful.

 #### Part 2: Application
 President Trump Will Not Declare a National Emergency During the State of the Union: Report